wp-cli/cache-command/README.md

 		Time until expiration, in seconds.

 	[--network]
-		Set the transient value on the network, instead of single site.
+		Set the value of a network|site transient.
+On single site, this is is a specially-named cache key.
+On multisite, this is a global cache (instead of local to the site).

 **EXAMPLES**